 So yes, using a price comparison site is quick and convenient.
 And it makes it easy to compare prices side-by-side.

-But there are a few things to bear in mind:
+But there are a few things to bear in mind here:

 - You’re only seeing a small slice of the market.
 Most comparison websites are set up to present quotes from the insurers they have a commercial relationship with.
-Some you'll know, some you won't.
-It's important to look beyond the price and do your research on each insurer before you spring for a PI policy.
+Some won't be household names so it's important to look beyond the price and do your research.

 - PI cover varies a lot.
-The policies you’re shown are usually based on the answers you give to a simple set of questions.
-That could mean they're not suitable for your particular business...which could leave you vulnerable if you have to claim.
+The policies you're shown are usually based on the answers to a simple set of questions.
+This could mean they're not suitable for your particular business...and that could cost you dearly if you have to claim.

 - Aggregate vs ‘any one claim’.
-'Any one claim' policies have one pot of money to cover all claims.
-Aggregate policies offer a fresh limit for each.
-'Any one claim' policies are a safer bet if you’re worried about running into multiple claims over a year, and costs racking up.
+'Any one claim' policies have a single pot of money for all claims.
+Meanwhile, aggregate policies offer a fresh limit for each.
+In other words, 'any one claim' policies are a far safer bet if you’re worried about running into multiple claims over a year.

 - Help with your claim isn’t guaranteed.
 Buying PI through a price comparison website doesn’t mean you won’t get any help when there's a claim.
-But the extent to which you’re supported may vary.
+But the extent to which you’re supported may vary depending on the product you choose.

 Don't get us wrong.
-Comparison websites can work well for buying more generic types of insurance – like car or home insurance.
-In other words, simple products with simple risks and a much wider market to choose from.
+Comparison websites can work well when buying more generic types of insurance – like car or home insurance.
+In other words, simple products with simple risks and wider markets to choose from.

 But PI is a specialist type of insurance and much more complicated.
-Plus, PI's going to look very different depending on what you do...and small differences in the wording can make a big difference if you have to claim on your policy.
+Plus, PI's going to look very different depending on what you do.
+Small difference in the wording can make a big difference when you're having to claim on your policy.

-We’d say to research each policy listed carefully if you’re planning to buy PI from a comparison site.
+Bottom line is to research each policy and provider carefully if you’re tempted to buy your PI from a price comparison site.

-Which takes us on to the next way to buy professional indemnity insurance...
+Which brings us onto the second way to buy professional indemnity insurance...

-Should you buy your professional indemnity insurance directly from the insurer?
+Should you buy your professional indemnity insurance direct from the insurer?

 Except you'll probably find you're left doing a lot of the leg work on your own.
 Don't forget that:

 - The options you’re shown are limited.
 When browsing an insurer’s website, bear in mind you’re seeing their policies only.
-Also, one insurer’s attitude to risk will differ from another’s.
-Because of that...
+And because one insurer's view of risk differs from another's...

-- You have to do lots of the comparison work yourself.
-In other words, deciding if that insurer’s PI covers all your risks or if you’re better off going elsewhere.
+- You may have to do a lot of the comparison work yourself.
+For example, deciding if that particular insurer’s PI covers your risks adequately or if you’re better off going elsewhere.

 - Claims go straight to the insurer's claims department.
-This can be a bit daunting if you don’t know the ins and outs of how claims work.
+Not having a broker on your side can be daunting if you don’t know the ins and outs of how PI claims work.
 Frustrating, too, if you're directed to a large call centre with long wait times to get through.
 Plus a different person to speak to each time you call back.

 That said, buying PI directly from the insurer works for some business owners.
 Especially those who know exactly what cover they need and are confident with navigating the complexities of the policy wording.

-Some professional bodies, like those for architects, surveyors, engineers, and accountants, require members to buy PI with a very specific wording.
-They may also specify a minimum level of cover and even outline which insurers you can get your policy from.
+Some professional bodies, like those for architects, surveyors, engineers, or accountants, require their members to buy PI with a very specific wording.
+They may specify a minimum level of cover and even state which insurers you can buy your policy from.

-But if it's help with finding the right PI policy and a guiding hand with claims you're after, you're probably better off with the third and final option...using a business insurance broker.
+But if it's help finding the right PI policy and a guiding hand during claims you're after, you'll be better off with the third and final option – using a business insurance broker.

 What are the benefits of buying professional indemnity insurance through a broker?

-An insurance broker acts as your guide.
-They get to know what you do, match you with the right insurer and policy, and support you if you ever need to claim.
+An insurance broker acts as your faithful guide through the insurance maze.
+They get to know what you do, match you with the right insurer and policy for your risks, and support you if you ever need to claim.

 - You get expert help.
 Brokers are insurance experts.
 They understand the PI market and how policies differ.
-They use their expertise to identify exactly the right policy for your needs.
+They're qualified to use their expertise to gauge what you do and point you to the right policy for your risks.

 - Claims support.
 A broker represents you, not the insurer.
-They can guide you through claims from start to finish, keeping you updated on any new developments, and arguing your case if needed.
-Whatever happens, you’re never alone.
+They'll guide you through the claims process from start to finish, keeping you updated on any new developments, and arguing your case if needed.
+Whatever the outcome, they're on your side.

 - Regulated advice.
 FCA-regulated brokers have to stick to a strict set of rules and regs to ensure they’re always acting in your best interests as a customer.
-The best ones (like us) offer ‘advised sales’ too.
-Which means they're trusted by the FCA to advise you on all your insurance needs.
+The best ones (like us) can offer ‘advised sales’ too.
+Which means they're approved by the FCA to advise you on all your business insurance needs.

 - Customer service.
-A good broker prioritises supporting customers human to human.
-Whether that’s by picking up the phone if you have a query, or making sure you deal with the same person when you need help with your policy.
+A good broker prioritises supporting customers human-to-human.
+Whether that’s by encouraging you to pick up the phone if you have a query, or making sure you deal with the same person when you need help with your policy.

 While it could seem like you’re getting less choice with a broker, that’s kind of the point.
 Instead of showing you a lengthy list of policies that mostly don’t fit, they'll show you the ones that do – with the reasoning explained.

-And if you want to talk it through with someone?
-You can just pick up the phone.
+And if you want to talk it through with someone who you can trust will listen and act in your best interests?
+You can just pick up the phone and call them.

 Why price isn't everything – especially with PI